cloudmesh/technologies/chapters/tech/opennebula.md

 | section  | IaaS Management from HPC to hypervisors |
 | keywords | IaaS Management from HPC to hypervisors |

+:o: grammar

+:o: for consitency use **stars to bf** do thi in your other contributions also

-OpenNebula is an open source cloud OS platform mainly focuses on data center virtualization to build infrastructure as a service (IaaS) for private, public and hybrid clouds [@fa18-523-68-www-opennebula-concept, @fa18-523-68-Moreno_Vozmediano-IaaS_Cloud:2012].
+OpenNebula [:o: ref missing ] is an open source cloud OS platform mainly focuses on data center virtualization to build infrastructure as a service (IaaS) for private, public and hybrid clouds [@fa18-523-68-www-opennebula-concept] [@fa18-523-68-Moreno_Vozmediano-IaaS_Cloud:2012].

 OpenNebula use monitoring, virtualization, storage, image, network, and authentication drivers to interact with the underlying technologies.
-OpenNebula's core parts described below:
+OpenNebula's core parts described next:

 __The VM manager__ is responsible for creating, deploying, suspending and shutting down the VM.
 It uses Xen, KVM and VMware hypervisor drivers to perform